tripzilch/tripzilch.github.io/articles/wobbly.md

 There are also other numbers which are good, if you want to go really deep down this rabbithole, check out [The Unreasonable Effectiveness of Quasirandom Sequences](https://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/){:target="\_blank"}, which goes into higher dimensional sets of numbers with similar properties, of which the _Golden Ratio_ is the first.

+If you need a whole bunch of frequencies, note that the _Golden Ratio_ is roughly between 1 and 2, so you can also use a random number between 1 and 2 for your frequencies: `1+R()`.

 Remember that in the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence){:target="\_blank"} the ratio of consecutive Fibonacci numbers converges to the Golden Ratio (you get closer and closer the further you go up the sequence).
 So if you want integer frequencies for a periodic function that are still most wobbly, these can be good choices.

 ## Can you add even more sine waves together?